 The profile of the effective sound speed generally displays the different atmospheric stabilities.
-However, a better measure for the stability is the wind shear exponent which, calculated according to Eq.
-10, is listed for all cases in Tab.
-4. With an exponent of over 0.6, cases are assigned to a very stable atmosphere, while the values between 0.2 and 0.4 belong to a slightly stable atmosphere.
+However, a better measure for the stability is the wind shear exponent, which, calculated according to Eq.
+(10), is listed for all cases in Table 4.
+With an exponent of over 0.6, cases are assigned to a very stable atmosphere, while the values between 0.2 and 0.4 belong to a slightly stable atmosphere.
 The cases of each group have very similar values for the exponent.
-In general, no validation cases are 285 presented for neutral and unstable atmospheres, which would show wind shear exponents below 0.2.
-This is related to the fact, that measuring at unstable situations provides lower signal-to-noise ratios.
-Stable atmospheres are predominantly developed at night, where extraneous and ambient noise is low compared to the daytime activities.
-Moreover, in comparison to an unstable atmosphere, the wind speed on the ground is low which reduces the wind-induced noise.
+In general, no validation cases are presented for neutral and unstable atmospheres, which would show wind shear exponents below 0.2.
+This is related to the fact that measuring at unstable situations provides lower signal-to-noise ratios.
+Stable atmospheres are predominantly developed at night, where extraneous and ambient noise is low compared to daytime activities.
+Moreover, in comparison to an unstable atmosphere, the wind speed on the ground is low, which reduces the wind-induced noise.
 This refers to wind-induced noise at the microphone and to natural wind-induced noises such as leaf rustling.
-Consequently, the signal-to-noise ratio is greater with stable stratification and thus the quality of the measurement data is higher than with unstable or neutral stratification.
+Consequently, the signal-to-noise ratio is greater with stable stratification, and thus the quality of the measurement data is higher than with unstable or neutral stratification.
+The atmospheric values of temperature and relative humidity significantly determine the air absorption, whereas they have a subordinate effect on the sound speed profiles.
+The averaged values as well as the standard deviation over 10 min are visualised for